-Contacting Us – If, after a significant business disruption, you cannot contact us as you usually do, you should call our alternative number 804-340-8100 or check our website at www.carystreetpartners.com for our latest information.
-Additionally, our website will provide contact information for your account custodian who can assist you with certain critical transactions should we be temporarily unable to do so.
+Contacting Us – If, after a significant business disruption, you cannot contact us as you usually do, you should call our alternative number (804) 340-8100 or check our website at www.carystreetpartners.com for our latest information.
 We will re-establish telephone service with our clients as soon as possible.

 Our Business Continuity Plan – We plan to quickly recover and resume business operations after a significant business disruption.
 We will respond by safeguarding our employees and property, making a financial and operational assessment, protecting the firm’s books and records, and allowing our customers to transact business.
 In short, our business continuity plan is designed to permit our firm to resume operations as quickly as possible, given the scope and severity of the significant business disruption.
 Our business continuity plan addresses: data backup and recovery; all mission critical systems; financial and operational assessments; alternative communications with customers, employees, and regulators; alternate physical location of employees; critical supplier, contractor, bank and counter-party impact; regulatory reporting; and assuring our customers prompt access to their funds and securities if we are unable to continue our business.

-For more information – if you have questions about our business continuity planning, you can contact us at 804-340-8100.
+For more information – If you have questions about our business continuity planning, you may contact us at (804) 340-8100.

 Margin Account Disclosure

-When you purchase securities, you may pay for the securities in full or you may borrow part of the purchase price through Wells Fargo Clearing Services, LLC.
-If you choose to borrow funds from Wells Fargo Clearing Services, LLC, you will open a CSP margin account.
-The securities purchased are the collateral for the loan to you.
-If the securities in your account decline in value, so does the value of the collateral supporting your loan, and, as a result, CSP or Wells Fargo Clearing Services, LLC can take action, such as issue a margin call and/or sell securities or other assets in any of your accounts held with CSP, in order to maintain the required equity in the account.
+brokerage firm.
+The securities purchased are First Clearing’s collateral for the loan to you.
+If the securities in your account decline in value, so does the value of the collateral supporting your loan.
+And, as a result, First Clearing or your brokerage firm can take action, such as issue a margin call and/or sell securities or other assets in any of your accounts held with the member, in order to maintain the required equity in the account.

 It is important that you fully understand the risks involved in trading securities on margin.
 These risks include the following:

-CSP can force the sale of securities or other assets in your account(s).
-If the equity in your account falls below the maintenance margin requirements or our higher “house” requirements, CSP can sell the securities or other assets in any of your accounts held with us to cover the margin deficiency.
-You also will be responsible for any short fall in the account after such a sale.
+- First Clearing or your brokerage firm can force the sale of securities or other assets in your account(s).
+If the equity in your account falls below the maintenance margin requirements or First Clearing’s higher “house” requirements, First Clearing can sell the securities or other assets in any of your accounts held at the firm to cover the margin deficiency.
+You also will be responsible for any shortfall in the account after such a sale.

-CSP can sell your securities or other assets without contacting you.
-Some investors mistakenly believe that firms such as CSP must contact them for a margin call to be valid, and that the firm cannot liquidate securities or other assets in their accounts to meet the call unless the firm has contacted them first.
+- First Clearing or your brokerage firm can sell your securities or other assets without contacting you.
+Some investors mistakenly believe that a firm must contact them for a margin call to be valid, and that the brokerage firm cannot liquidate securities or other assets in their accounts to meet the call unless the brokerage firm has contacted them first.
 This is not the case.
-While we will try to notify you of margin calls, we are not required to do so.
-However, even if we have notified you and provided a specific date by which you can meet a margin call, we can still take necessary steps to protect our financial interests, including immediately selling the securities without notice to you.
+Most firms will attempt to notify their customers of margin calls, but they are not required to do so.
+However, even if a firm has contacted a customer and provided a specific date by which the customer can meet a margin call, the firm can still take necessary steps to protect its financial interests, including immediately selling the securities without notice to you.